Home

 The construction of the hotel proceeded without any further delays and the building was soon finished.

 Word of the power of the four faced Buddha spread far and wide and the legend of the Erawan Shrine was born.
-Thais and foreigners, particularly tourists from SE Asia, Taiwan and Hong Kong flocked to the shrine to seek the blessings of Brahma.

-When the international 5 star Hyatt hotel chain took over the original Erawan Hotel and rebuilt it, the Hyatt management wisely retained the Erawan Shrine and adopted the name Grand Hyatt Erawan Hotel.
+When the international 5 star Hyatt hotel chain took over the original Erawan Hotel and rebuilt it, the Hyatt management wisely retained the Erawan Shrine and adopted the name Grand Hyatt Erawan Bangkok Hotel.

-The interior of the Grand Hyatt
+The interior of the Grand Hyatt Erawan Bangkok Hotel

 It doesn't pay to tamper with matters that can't be completely explained by the laws of logic.